Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

 ### Modifying the Linker Script for testapp_r5

 When two applications needs to run at the same time, they cannot use resources in conflict.
-They should not use the memory space from each other.
+They should not each other's memory space.
 They should use their own peripherals, or share peripherals by time.
-In this step, we assign their memory space by updating the linker scripts.
+In this step, memory space is assigned by updating the linker scripts.

 1. In the Explorer view, expand the **testapp_r5 project**.